 - Permanent Marker (e.g. sharpie)

 - Pencils - essential for all workshop sessions

 - Calculator (non scientific)

 - Memory stick

 - £10 to credit your printing account

-Safety clothing including boots need to be purchased by the student.
+Safety clothing including boots and work trousers need to be purchased by the student.

 Students are required to provide their own stationery and textbooks; a full equipment list will be provided at interview.